schlich/loomio_help/content/user_manual/getting_started/having_discussions/index.md

 Bring group members into a specific discussion by mentioning them: type “@” followed by their name.
 Try to notice people who have not participated and invite their input.

 High quality decisions come from gathering the right inputs.
-Are there other people the decision effects, who have not shared an opinion?
+Are there other people the decision affects, who have not shared an opinion?
 Are there experts in the field that you could bring into the room?

 Remember to look out for those people who are usually quiet.
 Don't just call them out, but consider how best to bring their perspective in, and why they might be hanging back.